Appoint a parent governor

 - at the beginning of the term in which a parent governor's term of office expires

 See Appendix A for an example letter which includes the standard information you should send to all those eligible to be a parent governor.
 You should personalise it as you see fit to attract the right candidates for your school.
-For example list any skills, experience or attributes the governing body identified would help to strengthen governance within the school.
+For example list any skills, experience or attributes the governance board identified would help to strengthen governance within the school.

 Send a letter to each address where a pupil has have more than one person with parental responsibility living at different addresses.